Do you remember the African Violet care your grandma gave the plants sitting on her kitchen windowsill? Don’t feel bad I

 What types of miniatures are easiest to grow?

 Miniatures grow as easily as the larger kinds.
 However, smaller pots and tools, everything scaled down.
 Plants require less water but use the same soil as the larger types.
 I prefer the bagged African violet mixes.

 Miniatures also require the same amount of light.
 Perhaps they need more light, and we feel that sunlight will produce better plants, and more flowers, than under a fluorescent grow light.

 They grow best in an east or north windows.
 Sometimes a thin curtain helps protect plants during the summer months.
-When placing plants in south and west windows, use curtains to regulate the amounts of sunlight.
+When placing plants in west or south-facing windows, use curtains to regulate the amounts of indirect sunlight.

 Although many grow miniatures under we natural “sunlight”, plants grown under a grow light system setup in a basement deliver good results.

 Lights burn from breakfast until bedtime.
 Do not keep lights on 24 hours a day.

 Watering Miniature African Violets

 Anyone can easily learn the art of watering miniature African violets properly.
-Remember, smaller plants and pots do not require as much water as larger African violets.
+Remember, smaller plants and small pot sizes do not require as much water as larger African violets.